CuriousGeorge121/infosys222/week01/week01.md

 	> A structured set of data held in a computer, especially one that is accessible in various ways

-	<i class="fa fa-question-circle-o"></i> How is a database different from a file system?
+- 🤔 How is a database different from a file system?

 - It is a collection of information that exists over a long period of time; the term database refers to a collection of data that is managed by a database management system (DBMS)